CAIDA/catalog-data/sources/solution/how_to_use_as_rank_to_classify_asns/README.md

 ## **<ins>Introduction</ins>**

-This solution helps classify an asns based upon its paths to other asns.
-The following [script](api_2_class.py) calls the ASRank API, and gathers AS Relationships of give asns to determine their classification.
-This is done by getting the number of providers and customers of each asn, storing them in a dictionary labeled, ```as_2_data```.
-This data is then used to determine classifications which are stored in a dictionary labeled ```as_2_class``` for each asn which is then printed to STDOUT.
+This solution helps classify an asn based upon relationship with other asns.
+The following [script](api_2_class.py) takes in a list of asns the user wants to classify, and calls the ASRank API to gather AS Relationships of the asns.
+This is done by getting an asns total number of providers and customers, storing them in a dictionary labeled, ```as_2_data```.
+This data is then used to determine classifications, which are stored in a dictionary labeled ```as_2_class```.
+The script then prints to STDOUT the classification of requested asns.
 More information on the classifications can be found [here](###Data-Structure-Format:-as_2_class).

 ### Usage